 DURATION: About 22 mins

-Franz Liszt completed two full-scale concertos for piano—his First, in E-flat major, was unveiled in 1855—but he also composed about twenty other pieces for piano with orchestra including such still-programmed pieces as his Hungarian Fantasy and Totentanz.
+THE BACKSTORY Franz Liszt completed two full-scale concertos for piano—his First, in E-flat major, was unveiled in 1855—but he also composed about twenty other pieces for piano with orchestra including such still-programmed pieces as his Hungarian Fantasy and Totentanz.
 (Some of those twenty are lost.)
 Both of the two official, numbered concertos were composed, re-composed, and revised over the course of many years—a quarter of a century for the First Concerto, twenty-two years for the Second.
-In part, this reflects that Liszt was an unusually busy man, traversing the salons and concert halls of Europe as the most celebrated piano virtuoso of his day during the first decade of the A major Concerto’s gestation; he presided over an active musical culture as Capellmeister-in-Extraordinary to the Grand Duke of Weimar after 1848.
+In part, this reflects that he was an unusually busy man, traversing the salons and concert halls of Europe as the most celebrated piano virtuoso of his day during the first decade of the A major Concerto’s gestation, presiding over an active musical culture as Capellmeister-in-Extraordinary to the Grand Duke of Weimar after 1848.
 But this is only part of the explanation.
 Liszt could turn out facile piano solos at the drop of a hat.
 On the other hand, he tended to agonize over works that he envisioned more for posterity, like works in the “big” forms of the symphony or the concerto.